simehand/grpcfile/README.md

 Instructions:

-1- Build the jar file by running
+1- Build the jar packages by running
     mvn clean install

+    Once the maven build is fully complete check the /target directory to check if the client.jar and server.jar have been fully built.
 2- start by running a server with:
     java -jar server.jar